pinkpixel-dev/MCPollinations/README.md

 Both parameters are completely optional.
 Leave them empty or unset to use the free tier.

+## Using Your Configuration Settings

+MCPollinations respects your MCP configuration settings as defaults.
+When you ask an AI assistant to generate content:

+- **Your configured models, output directories, and parameters are used automatically**
+- **To override**: Specifically instruct the AI to use different settings
+  - "Generate an image using the gptimage model"
+  - "Save this image to my Desktop folder"
+  - "Use a temperature of 1.2 for this text generation"

+**Example Instructions:**
+- ✅ "Generate a sunset image" → Uses your configured model and output directory
+- ✅ "Generate a sunset image with the flux model" → Overrides model only
+- ✅ "Generate a sunset image and save it to C:\Pictures" → Overrides output path only

+This ensures your preferences are always respected unless you specifically want different settings for a particular request.

 ## Troubleshooting

 ### "AbortController is not defined" Error